web-dl-tools/website/README.md

-On lower versions of macOS, Windows, or on Linux, the [Docker Engine](https://hub.docker.com/search?offering=community&operating_system=linux&q=&type=edition) can also be installed, although the Web DL Website was not originally developed using this tools.
+On lower versions of macOS, Windows, or on Linux, the [Docker Engine](https://hub.docker.com/search?offering=community&operating_system=linux&q=&type=edition) can also be installed, although the Web DL Website was not originally developed using this tool.

 ### Runtime environment
 - Docker 18.09.2+